LukasMurdock/cse-174/Lab08Walkthrough.md

     - 2.1: Make the cells row % columns

 ### Part 2 Steps
-1. Catch NoSuchElementException and print "Invalid Input!"
+1. Try to read the next input as a number
-2. If [number] > 0 then print, else throw new IllegalArgumentException();
+    - 1.1 If the next input is not a number, it will throw `InputMismatchException` error.
+Catch that.
-    - 2.1: Catch IllegalArgumentException and print "No result with an input less than or equal to zero!"
+2. If the entered number is less than or equal to 0, the lab wants us to throw `IllegalArgumentException`.
+Catch that.

 ## Part 1
 Okay, so we’re really all we’re looking to do in part 1 is: